Pratyay360/cloud-ping/README.md

 ### Region Data Structure

-Cloud Ping RS reads cloud provider and region data from JSON files.
+Cloud Ping reads cloud provider and region data from JSON files.
 The default file is `data.json`, but you can specify custom files using the `--data-file` option.

 ### JSON Schema